-- Run XenConvert, under From choose VHD, under To choose XenServer.
+- 1. Run XenConvert, under From choose VHD, under To choose XenServer.
 Click Next. - 2.
 Choose the VHD, then click Next. - 3.
 Input the XenServer host info, then click Next. - 4.
 Name the VM, then click Next, then Convert.
 A VM should be created.

-Once you have a VM created from the Hyper-V VHD, prepare it using the following steps.
+Once you have a VM created from the Hyper-V VHD, prepare it using the following steps:

 - 1. Boot the VM, uninstall Hyper-V Integration Services, and reboot. - 2.
 Install XenServer Tools, then reboot. - 3.
 Prepare the VM as desired.
-For example, run sysprep on Windows VMs (see Creating a Windows Template on page 96).
+For example, run sysprep on Windows VMs.
+See Section 13.10, "Creating a Windows Template".